How Often Should You Tighten Trailer Wheel Bolts?

 Our starting question is “How often should you tighten trailer wheel bolts?”
 The answer: After having the wheels off, check them after driving just a bit.
 If everything is tight, you can extend the interval for checking.

-When they are always tight, it gives you confidence that they’ll stay tight, so you can check less often.
+When they are always tight, it gives you confidence that they will stay tight, so you can check less often.
 When traveling, check things when you stop for fuel.
 I just look things over, then put my hand on the hubs to check temperature.
-If I’ve recently done something that took the wheels off, then I put a lug wrench on to see if everything is tight.
-As above, if they stay tight for a few times checking, then I gain confidence and don’t check nearly as often.
+If I have recently done something that took the wheels off, then I put a lug wrench on to see if everything is tight.
+As above, if they stay tight for a few times checking, then I gain confidence, and do not check nearly as often.

 If the wheels are aluminum, check them more often.
 Aluminum and steel expand differently for heat or cold, so check bolt torque more often.